Science, Society and Ethics

 Examine classic texts to learn how accumulating evidence over time caused people to look for a model that explained apparent unity and diversity of life.

-Visit a high throughout sequencing facility to learn how genome sequencing works and why we care about comparing genomes of different species.
+Visit a high throughput sequencing facility to learn how genome sequencing works and why we care about comparing genomes of different species.